nonplayer/hammercrawl/hc_core_player.md

 **Tactical Attacker:** Halflings roll with advantage on Tactical Attacks.

 **Wee:** Halfling size limits a few of their combat options.
 They cannot use polearms, long bows, heavy crossbows, or any other weapons that require two hands for humans.
+Additionally, all item encumbrance sizes are considered one step higher for the Halfling.

 ### Half-ogre Berserker (Warrior)